tetratelabs/istio-distro.io/README.md

 hugo serve -D
 ```

+>If you don't want to include drafts, drop the `-D` from the above command.

 ## Adding Content

 All contents are written in markdown.
 You can add main category by creating a folder in `/content/{language_code}` directory.
 The main index page for that new category is a file named `_index.md`.
 To add child pages under that category, create additional folder in that category folder and add another `_index.md` file.